jekyll/classifier-reborn/README.markdown

 * [Classifier Validation](http://www.classifier-reborn.com/validation)
 * [Development and Contributions](http://www.classifier-reborn.com/development) (*Optional Docker instructions included*)

+### Notes on JRuby support

+While experimental, this gem should work on JRuby without any kind of additional changes.
+Unfortunately, you will **not** be able to use C bindings to GNU/GSL or similar performance-enhancing native code.
+Additionally, we do not use `fast_stemmer`, but rather [an implementation](https://tartarus.org/martin/PorterStemmer/java.txt) of the [Porter Stemming](https://tartarus.org/martin/PorterStemmer/) algorithm.
+Stemming will differ between MRI and JRuby, however you may choose to [disable stemming](https://tartarus.org/martin/PorterStemmer/) and do your own manual preprocessing (or use some other [popular Java library](https://opennlp.apache.org/)).

+If you encounter a problem, please submit your issue with `[JRuby]` in the title.

 ## Code of Conduct

 In order to have a more open and welcoming community, `Classifier Reborn` adheres to the `Jekyll`